 During AKAA, the first contemporary art fair in Paris dedicated entirely to African culture that takes place every year in November at the Carreau du Temple, I had the pleasure of spending a couple of hours in a café in Paris with Chris Saunders.

-Represented by the NATAAL Gallery and having recently joined the La Belle Façon agency, Chris Saunders is a photographer and videomaker from Johannesburg.
+Represented by the NATAAL and having recently joined the La Belle Façon agency, Chris Saunders is a photographer and videomaker from Johannesburg.

 Having followed the Pantsula – a movement of promising young South Africans street performers – for five years, alongside the Pantsula dancer and coreographer Sicelo Xaba and the researcher Daniela Goeller, Saunders created Dance 4 LYF, a book and an exhibition opening on January 29 at UCLA’s Fowler Museum in Los Angeles.